 1 Butt Lane

-23 Strawberry Lane
+15 Strawberry Lane

 16 Elstead Lane (Little Corner of England)

-A highly organised, tidy garden to the front and rear where you will find hanging baskets, honeysuckle, homegrown Geraniums, Lupins, Delphiniums and poppies on the way.
+A highly organised, tidy garden to the front and rear where you will find hanging baskets, Honeysuckle, raised veg bed, homegrown Geraniums, Lupins and Poppies.

 6 Church Close